Here at YPT we get quite a lot of questions about travelling to the DPRK with children, so here are our handy answers to some of these questions!

 Is there much for children to do in North Korea?

-Yes – we tailor-make itineraries to your tastes, so you can do a normal tour or we can add in something special for the child (and adult alike) such as Pyongyang Zoo, the Munsu Water Park or a circus performance, or of course a trip to the beach in Wonsan!
+Yes – we tailor-make itineraries to your tastes, so you can do a normal tour or we can add in something special for the child (and adult alike) such as Pyongyang Zoo, Munsu Water Park, a circus performance, funfair, tenpin bowling, and more.

 Is there anything children are not allowed to do?